-Death and All His Friends Cast Long Shadows When They Make Regular Appearances in the Public Space
+Death and All His Friends Cast Long Shadows In the Public Space

 “I went crazy,” Sherika Simms says quietly of the realization that she would be unable to help her brother.